roulanezi/European_Union_Maps/README.md

 The .cvs file,  is included in the repo.
 Only 2 variables are included in the file the ID code for each country in the dataset and a variable describing the % of ticket split vote by country

-Before running the code two libraries need to be installed  "rworldmap" and "mapproj"
+Before running the code two libraries must be installed  "rworldmap" and "mapproj"